imagej/imagej.github.io/_pages/plugins/snt/manual.md

 -   {% include bc content='Arrange Views'%} Resets the view pane on-screen positions to their default.
 -   {% include bc content='Hide Tracing Canvas| '%} Allows toggling of the visibility of the three orthogonal view panes as well as the Legacy 3D View window.
 -   {% include bc content='Show Cached Filtered Image'%} Displays the cached filtered image in a separate window.
 Note a filtered image must be loaded in order to use this feature.
 The process of loading a filtered image is detailed in [Generating Filtered Images](SNT__Step-By-Step_Instructions#Generating_Filtered_Images).
 -   {% include bc content='Show Cached Hessian Tubeness Image'%} Displays the cached *Hessian (Tubeness) image* in a separate window.
 Note there are two ways to enable this feature.
-Either 1) enable *Hessian-based analysis* then run the *Cache All Hessian Computations* command from the "Auto-tracing" gear drop-down menu or 2) use the *Load Precomputed "Tubeness" Image* option in the same gear menu.
+Either 1) enable *Hessian-based analysis* then run the *Cache All Hessian Computations* command from the "Auto-tracing" gear drop-down menu or 2) use the *Load Precomputed "/plugins/tubeness" Image* option in the same gear menu.
 These features are detailed in the "Auto-tracing" section of the [Main Dialog](SNT__Overview#Main_Dialog) overview guide.

 Main Tab
 --------